 Nintendo GameCube - European

-The Gamecube would sell a third less than its predecessor, and would be replaced less than three years later by the Wii, which would finally revive Nintendo’s fortunes.
+The GameCube sold a third less than its predecessor, and was replaced by the Wii, which would finally revive Nintendo’s fortunes.
 The GameCube was discontinued by Nintendo in 2007, following the release of the Wii in 2006.

 This exhibit has a reference ID of CH36820.
 Please quote this reference ID in any communication with the Centre for Computing History.